candimods/FiveEMS_Premium/README.md

 1. new chat commands  /delhaztent and /delbluetent use this to delete the tents!!
-2. script will now place the closed ped or a.i on the stretcher, for those who want to RP with the ped or on FivePD servers Ped placement is buggy this is to be expected if you play lspdfr.
+2. script will now place the closed ped or a.i on the stretcher, for those who want to RP with the ped or on FivePD servers Ped placement is buggy this is to be expected if you play lspdfr. working on a fix for this.

 # Install
-Get latest releass in relasses tab, development under main branch

 1. Drag and Drop <p color='red'>FiveEMS</p> folder fo your resources folder, rename or make sure the folder is named <p color='red'>FiveEMS</p>
 <B>FOLDER MUST BE NAMED FiveEMS or it wont work!!!</B>

 ```**Install for ESX Servers** remove UI folder and the entries in fxmanifest.lua, load the items.sql and the items can now be pulled from players item inventory and returned.```

-2. edit the config.lua and add perms
+2. edit the config.lua and add perms/keys
-3. add start ```FiveEMS``` to your server.cfg
+3. add ``` ensure FiveEMS``` to your server.cfg
 Please remove any previous versions of this script
 4. Press ```F7``` to open menu, edit controls in config.lua
 5. walk up to any compatible vehicle or stretcher to get a menu display option.